Settings & Notifications

 ## Escrow Settings

 Escrow Settings control how your escrow is funded when you create an offer.
-Both options are independent and disabled by default.

 <AccordionGroup>